Taking time for yourself does not mean you’re exercising societal avoidance.

 How many Black adults are living with a mental health condition?

-– The National Alliance on Mental Illness reported that 18.6% of Black adults are living with a mental health condition.
-This can be any anything from bi-polar and schizophrenia to anxiety, depression and more.
+The National Alliance on Mental Illness reported that 18.6% of Black adults have a mental health condition.
+This can be anything from bipolar and schizophrenia to anxiety, depression, and more.

 How do I know if I am possibly living with mental health issues?

-– There are six signs to know if you or someone you know may be experiencing mental health.
-Those signs are anxiety, hopelessness, irritability or being easily agitated, isolation from core group or a previously enjoyed activity, stress, self-medicating with food, alcohol, drugs or other substances.
+There are six signs to know if you or someone you know may be experiencing mental health.
+Those signs are anxiety, hopelessness, irritability or being easily agitated, isolation from the core group or a previously enjoyed activity, stress, and self-medicating with food, alcohol, drugs, or other substances.

 What is the Fear of Missing Out (FOMO)?

-– The Fear of Missing Out is having general anxiety, or social anxiety characterized by a continuous need to be connected with activities with friends and other people.
-It’s the idea that other people may be having fulfilling experiences without you.
+The Fear of Missing Out is general or social anxiety characterized by a continuous need to be connected with activities with friends and other people.
+It’s the idea that other people may have fulfilling experiences without you.

 How can I help others that may be experiencing mental health?